allgreed/kasprowicz.pro/content/posts/terraform-password-external.md

 ## The attempts

-### Generating the digest inside terraform
+### Generating the digest inside Terraform

-I've tried crafting my own crypt-compatible function using only terraform.
-This seemed possible as terraform interpolation syntax has `base64sha512(string)` and `sha512(string)` functions. **I failed.** On one hand the digest-digest's format (part of crypt's digest corresponding to the hashed password) is not only **not** base64, I couldn't find a specification for it, so reimplementing this would require reading and understanding relevant part of `glibc` (not something I wanted to do for this particular thing), on the other hand I've had no idea how to implement multiple function application in terraform.
+I've tried crafting my own crypt-compatible function using only Terraform.
+This seemed possible as Terraform interpolation syntax has `base64sha512(string)` and `sha512(string)` functions. **I failed.** On one hand the digest-digest's format (part of crypt's digest corresponding to the hashed password) is not only **not** base64, I couldn't find a specification for it, so reimplementing this would require reading and understanding relevant part of `glibc` (not something I wanted to do for this particular thing), on the other hand I've had no idea how to implement multiple function application in Terraform.

 ### Using `external` provider

-Using the [external data source](https://www.terraform.io/docs/providers/external/data_source.html), which executes an arbitrary program, feeding the input via stdin and capturing stdout for usage inside terraform, I can declare an interface to my hashing script.
+Using the [external data source](https://www.terraform.io/docs/providers/external/data_source.html), which executes an arbitrary program, feeding the input via stdin and capturing stdout for usage inside Terraform, I can declare an interface to my hashing script.

 {{< highlight tf >}}
 data "external" "kibana_password_crypt" {